-Dry walking is a form of freediving training that can be practiced any time that you are walking.
-The simplest way to begin is to walk at a fast enough pace that you need to breath through your mouth.
+Dry walking is a form of freediving training that can be practiced at any time that you are walking.
+The simplest way to begin is to walk at a fast enough pace that you need to breathe through your mouth.
 Then start breathing in (preferably through your nose) for four steps, holding your breath for between four and eight steps, then exhaling for four steps and repeating.
 It should be difficult to do but maintainable for at least ten minutes.

 Some people do variations of this while running on a treadmill or cycling on a stationary bike.
 They find that when they stop the exercise and breathe normally, they feel as if they have found an extra gear!
 Just make sure you never reach a point where you feel dizzy.
 If this happens then slow your pace until it becomes easier.

 Dry walks can be done using a maximum hold, however, these must always be done on soft ground, such as a beach or grass, and always with an instructor who can guide you through the process and look out for your safety.

 Weight training, either with machines or free weights, can also be done while breath holding, however, this must be done with extreme caution and preferably with experienced an experienced spotter.
 It is especially useful when working the muscles which will tire the most during a freedive, such as your upper legs and shoulders.
 The more you can adapt your muscles to working anaerobically and coping with large amounts of lactic acid, the safer and easier your freedives will be.

 Yoga and Stretching